AlexMoffat/timecalc/README.md

 # TimeCalc

 A scratch pad for time and date calculations.

-See the bottom of this page for information on building.
+For example how far apart are the date from a Kibana log message and the timesamp of a Cassandra column?

+    September 6th 2017, 19:04:55.000 - 1504742693764001

+Or, what's two minutes and 13 seconds after a time in seconds since epoc?

+    1499212382 + 2m 13s

 Type expressions on the left, see the results on the right.

 ![](TimeCalcOverview.png)

+See the bottom of this page for information on building the application.

 ## Syntax